fnproject/tutorials/basics/UsingRuntimeContext/README.md

 In addition to using the CLI to set Fn variables for your `RuntimeContext`, you can set them in Fn YAML configuration files.

 ### Create a new Function
 Next, create a new function that will display environment variables.
-Follow the steps (1) thru (5) above, but this time, name the function `java-envfn`.
-Be sure the `java-envfn` has the same parent directory as the `java-cfg-fn` function.
-(The source code for this function is included in the `code` directory for this tutorial.)
+Follow the steps (1) thru (5) above, but this time, name the function `env-fn`.
+Be sure the `env-fn` has the same parent directory as the `cfg-fn` function.
+(The source code for this function is included in the `code` directory for this tutorial listed by language.)

+### Create an Java env-fn Function
 Update the hello function with the following Java code:

+**Java: env-fn**
 ```java
 package com.example.fn;